moirahartigan/lets-cook-it/README.md

 ***

 ## Project Goals
 The primary goal of Lets Cook It! is to allow the users to create, search, and view their favorite recipes in one place.
-The goal for the design was to make it as easy as possible to access information, while striving for a minimalist and user-friendly design.
+The goal for the design was to make it as easy as possible to access information, while striving for a minimalist and user-friendly layout.

 ## User Stories
 **As a Casual User, I want to:**